J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise uses binary search to locate a specified element (`byteKey`) in an array. **Note**: `java.util.Arrays.binarySearch` requires the array to be sorted first for it to work properly.
-The search returns the index if the element is found; otherwise, it returns a negative value.
+This exercise searches for a specific byte (`byteKey`) in an array using binary search.

+Binary search finds the element’s index if present in the array; otherwise, it returns a negative value.

 ---

-Each exercise demonstrates essential concepts about arrays in Java, including initialization, randomization, searching, counting, and manipulation.
+This code provides a comprehensive look at various array operations, including creation, randomization, element counting, and more complex operations such as rotation and binary search.